junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The psychic scrutinizes his face, asking in a caring, motherly voice, "What are you going to do?"

 Dean dodges her eyes, hating the pity in it.
-"What I always do, drive around, look for signs, look for him.
+"What I always do, driving around, looking for signs, looking for him.
 I'll come up with something."

 "Think you'll be alright?"
 Missouri opens the front door for him.